nicoco007/dos2de_collada_exporter/README.md

 If set, the addon will default to the selected preset when opening it up for the first time.

 ### Projects
-Project pathways can be configured for quicker exporting.
+Project paths can be configured for quicker exporting.

 #### Project Folder
 The "root" folder your blend files will be under.
-This is a parent folder the addon will compare your blend file's pathway against.
+This is a parent folder the addon will compare your blend file's path against.

 #### Export Folder
-When the above folder is found in the blend's pathway, this folder will be the default root when exporting.
+When the above folder is found in the blend's path, this folder will be the default root when exporting.

 ### Use Preset Type for Export Subfolder
 If checked and a project folder is detected, the current preset will automatically determine the subfolder.
 For instance, if you have a project folder set, and an export folder set to Public/Modname_UUID/Assets, then selecting the "Model" preset defaults the exported file to "Assets/Model".